platformsh/platformsh-docs/sites/platform/src/dedicated-gen-2/overview/_index.md

 The build process for your application is identical for both the Development Environment and the {{% names/dedicated-gen-2 %}} cluster.
 However, because the hosts are provisioned by {{% vendor/name %}}, not as a container, service configuration must be done by {{% vendor/name %}}'s Customer Success team.
-By and large the same flexibility is available but only via filing a support ticket.
+By and large the same flexibility is available but only via opening a [support ticket](/learn/overview/get-support).